retrogamecorps/Simple30/README.md

 ### Credit:

-* bkacjois was able to create a fully-formed RetroArch 1.9.0 that works on the S30
+bkacjois was able to create a fully-formed RetroArch 1.9.0 that works on the S30<br>
-* slaminger added dozens of new emulators and ports to the device
+slaminger added dozens of new emulators and ports to the device<br>
-* DaMikki developed a safe shutdown mechanism for use with this device
+DaMikki developed a safe shutdown mechanism for use with this device<br>

 ## Features